-• Anyone giving a gift or hosting any entertainment will be required to sign a statement either as part of the approval or the business case or when claiming expenses as follows:
+Anyone giving a gift or hosting any entertainment will be required to sign a statement either as part of the approval or the business case or when claiming expenses as follows:

-"I confirm that in my judgement the expenditure for gifts, hospitality and entertainment is/was reasonable and proportionate, and is not/was not intended to influence anyone to do something illegal, dishonest or in breach of trust so as to secure business or a business advantage.
-I also confirm that I will continue to comply with the Organisation's anti-bribery policy and related business rules."
+"In giving or receiving the Gift/Hospitality/Charitable Donation or Sponsorship can you confirm (YES/NO) that in your judgement (a) it is/was reasonable and proportionate and (b) it is not/was not intended to influence anyone to do something illegal, dishonest or in breach of trust, so as to secure business or a business advantage?"

+6.5.
 Client Travel

 We are sometimes requested to book travel for our clients in relation to projects.
-ALL travel for clients should be be in accordance with our separate Travel Policy AND WILL ALWAYS REQUIRE DELEGATED AUTHORITY in accordance with our Anti-Bribery Policy and associated business rates.
+ALL travel for clients should be in accordance with our separate Travel Policy AND WILL ALWAYS REQUIRE DELGATED AUTHORITY in accordance with our Anti-bribery Policy.

-08 / RULES CONCERNING FACILITATION PAYMENTS
+7. RULES CONCERNING FACILITATION PAYMENTS

-If you have any doubts about a payment and suspect that it might be a facilitation payment only make the payment if the official can provide a receipt or written confirmation of its legality.
+If you have any doubts about a payment and suspect that it might be a facilitation payment, only make the payment if the official can provide a receipt or written confirmation of its legality.